Proudly representing internationally acclaimed masters of fine art.

 Internationally acclaimed sculptor, Sunti Pichetchaiyakul, is among the world’s leading artists of portraiture and of hyper-realism.
 An award winning member of the Portrait Society of America, Sunti is recognized for redefining realistic art, with lifelike detail never before seen in bronze and by way of old masters techniques.
 Beginning each masterpiece by carving into wax, Sunti’s forte is capturing life, emotion, and spirit in his subjects.
-His accuracy in facial anatomy and understanding of human skin, combined with Sunti’s artistic composition and realistic patinas, produce bronze portraiture of unparalleled perfection.
+His expertise in human skin texture and tone, as well as facial anatomy, allow Sunti to create bronze portraiture of unparalleled perfection.

 For more images and information, please visit Sunti’s website at www.suntiworldart.com